Seb-Pere/tars-chatbot/README.md

 ```
 to insert another chatbot use: https://help.hellotars.com/en/articles/1001447-adding-bot-widget-on-your-site

+_Here an example with a codepen file_ : https://codepen.io/seb-pere/pen/vYeXWev

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.